 Y’all, I’m not kidding with the title up there.
-If you love German Potato Salad as much as I do, the first bite of this will bring tears of joy to your eyes.
+If you love German potato salad as much as I do, the first bite of this will bring tears of joy to your eyes.
 With crispy bacon and potatoes tossed in a scrumptious bacon and onion gravy (or dressing), this really is the BEST German potato salad!

-So, I first found this recipe in one of my grandmama’s old cookbooks that I inherited and tweaked a little bit to come up with this heavenly warm German potato salad.
+So, I first found this recipe in one of my Grandmama’s old cookbooks that I inherited and tweaked it a little bit to come up with this heavenly warm German potato salad.
 The secret is all in the dressing.
 You see, it’s absolutely infused with flavor because the base is bacon.
 Did you know that bacon drippings are the most flavorful grease there is?
 Seriously.
-Well, you take those bacon drippings and then you sauté some onions in it, then you add a little bit of this and that, flour to thicken it, some vinegar to splash it up a bit, and you basically end up with a bacon gravy, but we’re calling it dressing in this post.
+Well, you take those bacon drippings and then you sauté some onions in it, then you add a little bit of this and that, flour to thicken it, some vinegar to splash it up a bit, and you basically end up with bacon gravy, but we’re calling it dressing in this post.